juhoinkinen/Annif-wiki/Achieving-good-results.md

 If you happen to have both metadata (short text such as titles, with manually assigned subjects) and fulltext documents, you can use the metadata for training most Annif algorithms and use the fulltext documents for validation and final evaluation (test).
 However, if you have at least few thousand fulltext documents available, it is useful to split them into several subsets:

 * Most documents will go into the training set.
-The train set will be used to train Maui and ensemble models such as PAV.
+The train set will be used to train MLLM and ensemble models such as PAV or the NN ensemble.
 * Around 500 documents will go into the validation set.
 This will be used to test different (hyper)parameters for the algorithms, as well as limit and offset values that will give the best F1 score if you're aiming for that.
 * Around 500 documents will go into the test set.
 These will be put aside for the most part and only evaluate algorithms/models that have been tuned by using the validate set.